roo-rb/roo/README.markdown

 file but not the formula itself)

 ## Spreadsheet's License
 Please note that the 'spreadsheet' gem is released under the GPLv3 license (see https://github.com/zdavatz/spreadsheet/blob/master/LICENSE.txt).
-So before using 'roo' please check whether you're in compliance with the undelying licenses.
+Before using 'roo' please check whether you're in compliance with the underlying licenses.

 ## Usage: